asuru56/odin-recipes/README.md

 Making a website where you can see recipes I suppose not exactly sure.

-Any way things for looking into my repos
+Any way thanks for looking into my repos